elivz/FrontendStarterKit/README.md

     docker-compose up -d  # Start the server docker-compose kill   # Stop the server

 You will probably want to add Docker's IP address to your `/etc/hosts` file as well for easy access.
+The virtual host domain name is preset to `docker.dev`, but you can easily change it by modifying the second line of `docker/vhost.conf`.
+Make sure the domain name you set there matches the domain name in your `hosts` file.

 You can connect to the database using an app such as [Sequel Pro](http://sequelpro.com).
 Use the following settings: